hydroflux/ruby-enumerables-practice-enumerables-review/README.md

 ## `.each` vs. `.collect`

 While these two are similar, there are times when it makes sense to use one over the other.
 If you need the return value of your method to be a collection that's been modified by what's happening within the block, then `.collect` is for you.
 Of course, it's quite possible to work with `.each` to accomplish that.
-One way is to make a new "placeholder" (array or hash) in memory and scope of the method, and then return that new placeholder as the last line of the method:
+One way is to make a new "placeholder" (array or hash) in memory and within the method definition, and then return that new placeholder as the last line of the method:

 ```ruby
 cool_nums = [1, 2, 3]